 The world as we know it runs on the energy that fuels it.
 And we have found ways to make use of great energy conversions.
 Life on Earth runs on the mechanism that carbohydrates form good bonds.
 And so, burning carbohydrates is an amazing way to release stored energy.

 And one doesn't even have to be an addict to understand why something that is so easy and so nice is so hard to leave aside.
 One could object that such an anthropomorphism of global dynamics is a simplification.
 But it seems often a straightforward explanation.
 Isn't technology eventually just a magnifier of the exposure of human desires?
 We build no things, other than the things we wish to build.
+Collectively we have to choose what to build.

+Should there have been a warning disclaimer with the usage of our prefrontal cortex?
+Or a word of caution before the mega-scale external application of its analytical reasoning in automating machines?
+Existing signals may have been unheard by the chanting stadiums celebrating every doubling of GDP/capita.
+And we have accomplished marvelous achievements.
 The fact that you can read this, is the result of a long scientific endeavour, technological breakthroughs and the devotion of energy and activity to the establishment of infrastructure, production of devices, belief in the dissemination of information.

 In October 1920, Arthur Eddington's article appeared in Scientific Monthly, in which he speculated about the energy source of the Sun and the other stars.
 Before then, it was not understood how something that large could produce so much energy for so long.
 Burning coal?
 Well, then the Sun had to be much younger which contradicted geological results.
 The newly discovered nuclear sciences may hold the answer.
 And he turned out to be right.